openrocket/openrocket/docs/source/setup/getting_started.rst

 The **Tools Menu** provides the following design tools:

-- ``Component Analysis``: Analyze the (aerodynamic) effect of specific components
+- :guilabel:`Component Analysis`: Analyze the (aerodynamic) effect of specific components
-- ``Rocket optimization``: Optimize particular rocket characteristics
+- :guilabel:`Rocket optimization`: Optimize particular rocket characteristics
-- ``Custom expressions``: Create custom expressions for specialized analysis
+- :guilabel:`Custom expressions`: Create custom expressions for specialized analysis
-- ``Photo Studio``: Display the rocket in 3D with a variety of backgrounds and effects in the photo studio
+- :guilabel:`Photo Studio`: Display the rocket in 3D with a variety of backgrounds and effects in the photo studio

 Help
 ^^^^